MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ## Step 3: Create a configuration file for the pilot group

-To download and deploy Office 365 ProPlus to the pilot group, you can use the [Office Customization Tool](https://config.office.com/) to create a configuration file that defines the appropriate settings for the ODT.
+To download and deploy Office 365 ProPlus to the pilot group, you use a configuration file with the ODT.
+To create the configuration file, we recommend using the [Office Customization Tool](https://config.office.com/).

 1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Office 365 installation.
 We recommend the following options:
 - **Products:** Office 365 ProPlus.
 You can also include Visio and Project if you plan to deploy those apps.